WICG/local-peer-to-peer/EXPLAINER.md

 ### UC1: Single User Multiple Devices

+- Transfer JSON and other data formats from one device to another
+- An app that allows users to copy text on one device and paste that same text on another device
 - Send and receive files instantly, including photos or videos, between mobile phone, tablet, and personal computer without using mobile data or internet connection
 - Add the "Import file nearby" and “Export to nearby” buttons in web version of Figma on desktop to access images from mobile devices"
 - Open files in "Nearby" tab in "Open a file" dialog of Google doc
 - Run a game in web app on the smart TV, use mobile phone as the game controller via this local peer-to-peer API to send control messages
 - Video editing web app users to pull a clip from their phone by giving explicit permission for single clip (or a directory) on the phone, select content (or browse) stored on the phone from the desktop browser
+- Seamlessly sync private keys and other identity credentials across personal devices, securely transfer one-time pads to encrypt and decrypt messages

 ![Web Drop](./images/drop.svg)